Free Software

-If you are already familiar with filters and are looking for specific information, you might want to use one of the links below:
+If you are already familiar with filters and are looking for specific information you might use one of the following links:

 Purpose of Using Filters

-Another problem in using the gray scale pallet is that, with the exception of the blue bias mentioned above, objects of similar reflectance may have similar tone values in the resulting print.
-For instance, if we were photographing an apple tree and found that the green foliage and red apples had similar reflectance (similar light meter readings) they might be almost indistinguishable in tone.
-In this case, the photographer might choose to use a red filter to lighten the apples and darken the foliage or use a green filter to darken the apples and lighten the foliage.
+Another problem in using the grey scale pallet is that, with exception of the blue bias mentioned above, objects of similar reflectance may have similar tone values in the resulting print.
+For instance, if we were photographing an apple tree and found that the green foliage and red apples have similar reflectance (similar reflected light meter readings) they might be almost indistinguishable in tone in a B&W print.
+In this case the photographer might choose to use a red filter to lighten the apples and darken the foliage or use a green filter to darken the apples and lighten the foliage.

-Color filters are pretty much exclusively used by b & W photographers.
-However, we share some other filters with color photographers.
-These might be used to reduce haze, reflections or glare.
+With the exception of color correction filters, color filters are pretty much exclusively used by B&W photographers However, we share some other filters with color photographers.
+These filters might be to used to reduce haze, reflections or glare.
 We might also use neutral density filters to reduce the light reaching all or part of the film.
-The use of these filters are discussed below.
+These are discussed in more detail below.

 How Filters Affect Tone Values

-In a nutshell, a colored filter used with b & w film will lighten similar colors and darken opposite colors.
-The color wheel below provides a visual example of what is meant by similar and opposite colors.
-A red filter, for instance will darken the other two primary colors (green and blue) and will especially darken its complementary or opposite color (cyan) that is formed by combining green and blue.
-On the other hand, it will lighten red objects and, to some extent, will lighten colors that contain red such as yellow, orange and magenta.
-Yellow will do a particularly good job of darkening blue objects but tends to lighten red and green objects and so on.
+In a nutshell, a colored filter used with B&W film will lighten similar colors and darken opposite colors.
+The color wheel shown below provides a visual example of what is meant by similar and opposite colors.
+A red filter, for example, will darken the other two primary colors (blue and green) and will especially darken its complementary or opposite color color (cyan) that is formed by combining green and blue.
+On the other hand, it will lighten red objects and to a lesser extent colors that contain red such as yellow, orange and magenta.
+Yellow filters will do a particularly good job of darkening blue objects but tends to lighten red and green objects and so on.

 A filter lightens and darkens because it transmits some colors and absorbs (or filters) others.
 Obviously, because it absorbs light , using a filter will necessitate an increase in exposure.
 (The UV filter is an exception.)
 Logically, darker filters require more exposure compensation.
 Filter makers will suggest an amount of exposure compensation and this is discussed below.
 However, think of this as just a suggested starting point.
 The actual effect of a filter and the amount of exposure compensation it needs will depend on:

-• The amount of exposure compensation is often expressed as a "filter factor".
-A filter factor of 2x means that you should multiply the (unfiltered) exposure by 2, a 2.5x means you should multiply it by 2.5 and so on.
+The amount of exposure compensation is often expressed as a "filter factor".
+A filter factor of 2X means that you should should multiply the (unfiltered ) exposure by 2, a 2.5 filter factor means that you should multiply it by 2.5 and so on.
 However, filter factors can be confusing.
 How in the heck do you multiply f/11 @ 1/60 by 2.5?
 For this reason, most of us want to think of exposure in terms of f/stops instead.
-Below is a table that shows the f/stop equivalent for various filter factors and also, a filter factor to f/stop calculator that I created which will calculate the f/stop compensation for any filter factor.
-(See Filter FAQs for a discussion of using filters with and TTL metering.)
+Below is a table that should the f/stop equivalent for various filter factors and a javascript calculator that will calculate the f/stop compensation for any filter factor.
+See Filter FAQs for a discussion of using filters with TTL metering.

 Converting Filter Factors